Banana Slugs Mating

 Climate Tolerance

 • Their preferred temperature is ~55°F (13°C), as determined through their home distribution on a thermal gradient.
-Found later to be corroborated by the feeding observations on page 105 of The Foraging Ecology of the Banana Slug — a great dissertation on A. columbianus.
+Found later to be corroborated by the feeding observations on page 105 of The Foraging Ecology of the Banana Slug — a great dissertation on the Pacific Banana Slug (A. columbianus).

-• Signs of stress appear below 65% RH, as slime production sharply increases and activity diminishes.
+• When lacking a moist surface signs of stress appear below 65% RH, as slime production sharply increases and activity diminishes.

-• About half of their daily rest is typically spent at ground-level, with the remainder at heights of up to 10' (3m).
+• About half of their daily rest is spent at ground-level, with the remainder at heights of up to ~10' (3m).
 This tendency to alternate resting elevation continues in captivity, despite a static climate.

 • Sexual maturity is reached at ~5 months of age.

-• Copulation begins once their courtship spiral stops rotating, and involves 12–22 hours of simultaneous penetration.
+• Copulation begins shortly after gonopore alignment, and involves 12–22 hours of simultaneous penetration.

 • Eggs may be laid at as young as 8 months old, and take ~6 weeks to hatch.

-• My largest brood was 65 and a result of self-fertilization, with only one individual falling significantly behind the other's growth.
+• The largest brood was 65 and a result of self-fertilization, with only one individual noticeably falling behind the other's growth.

 Morphology

-• Hatchlings exhibit faint tail spots until either fading away or becoming more defined at ~3 weeks of age.
+• Hatchlings exhibit faint tail spots until either fading away or becoming more defined by ~3 weeks of age.

-• Even when self-fertilized, the final presence and composition of spots vary wildly within a given brood.
+• Even when self-fertilized, the final presence and composition of spots varies wildly within a given brood.

 • It's exceptionally rare for a spotted individual to have more or fewer than one mantle spot, which when present is directly above their internal shell, which is in turn visible through the mantle until ~2.5 months of age.